normanlys/warehouse-inventory-system/README.md

 7. Use better git working flow such as git-flow for better version management
 8. Find a way to validate list of JSONs
 9. Support pagination for GET product count API
+10. Write more unit test to cover all cases